holuspokus/homebridge-pioneer-avr-2025/README.md

 * Turn AVR On/Off
 * Auto discover inputs
 * Select active input in Home app
-* Select inputs to show in the input list
 * Change Volume (as Lightbulb) in Home app
 * Save visibility status for inputs
 * Rename inputs in Home app
-* Control volume through the command in Control Center
-* Control AVR with Remote in Control Center on iOS
+* Control AVR with Remote on iOS
 * Remote-Key "Play/Pause" to toggle Listening-Mode